eldipa/book-of-gehn/posts/z3/2021-05-17-Verifying-Some-Bithacks.md

 The extra assumption `s != 64` is because while 64 is a valid position, it is *also* used as an error.

-A trivial error settings which *violates* the minimum/maximum range could be:
+A trivial error settings that *violates* the minimum/maximum range could be:

 ```python